GNOME/gtk-osx/README.md

 ### Python Configuration ###

-gtk-osx-setup.sh uses several environment variables to control where it puts things.
-Override the defaults by setting the corresponding variable in the environment before running gtk-osx-setup.sh.
+`gtk-osx-setup.sh` uses several environment variables to control where it puts things.
+Override the defaults by setting the corresponding variable in the environment before running `gtk-osx-setup.sh`.

-* DEVROOT         default: $HOME                Base directory
+* `DEVROOT`         default: `$HOME`                Base directory
-* DEVPREFIX       default: $DEVROOT/.new_local  Prefix for jhbuild tools
+* `DEVPREFIX`       default: `$DEVROOT/.new_local`  Prefix for jhbuild tools
-* PYTHONUSERBASE  default: $DEVROOT/.new_local  Location where PIP installs packages when --user is given as an option; new-setup.sh uses --user when invoking pip.
+* `PYTHONUSERBASE`  default: `$DEVROOT/.new_local`  Location where PIP installs packages when --user is given as an option; new-setup.sh uses --user when invoking pip.
-* DEV_SRC_ROOT    default: $DEVROOT/Source      Location of pyenv and jhbuild sources
+* `DEV_SRC_ROOT`    default: `$DEVROOT/Source`      Location of pyenv and jhbuild sources
-* PYENV_ROOT      default: $DEV_SRC_ROOT/pyenv  Prefix for pyenv's sources and virtual environments.
+* `PYENV_ROOT`      default: `$DEV_SRC_ROOT/pyenv`  Prefix for pyenv's sources and virtual environments.
-* PIP_CONFIG_DIR  default: $HOME/.config/pip    Pip's configuration, see the PIP documentation.
+* `PIP_CONFIG_DIR`  default: `$HOME/.config/pip`    Pip's configuration, see the PIP documentation.

-PYTHONUSERBASE, PYENV_ROOT, and PIP_CONFIG_DIR are actually specified by PIP and PYENV.
+`PYTHONUSERBASE`, `PYENV_ROOT`, and `PIP_CONFIG_DIR` are actually specified by PIP and PYENV.
 Pipenv and pyenv have other control environment variables, consult their documentation for more information.

-gtk-osx-setup.sh will create several shell-script and configuration files, but it will not overwrite any that already exist so it's safe to customize your setup after running it.
+`gtk-osx-setup.sh` will create several shell-script and configuration files, but it will not overwrite any that already exist so it's safe to customize your setup after running it.
 The files are:

-* $DEVPREFIX/etc/Pipfile             Configures the python version and installed packages.
+* `$DEVPREFIX/etc/Pipfile`             Configures the python version and installed packages.
-* $DEVPREFIX/etc/pipenv-env          Environment variables for pipenv-controlled virtual environment.
+* `$DEVPREFIX/etc/pipenv-env`          Environment variables for pipenv-controlled virtual environment.
-* $DEVPREFIX/bin/jhbuild             Shell script to run jhbuild inside a pipenv-controlled virtual environment using the above Pipfile and pipenv environment file.
+* `$DEVPREFIX/bin/jhbuild`             Shell script to run jhbuild inside a pipenv-controlled virtual environment using the above Pipfile and pipenv environment file.
-* $DEVPREFIX/libexec/run_jhbuild.py  Python file replacing the jhbuild executable provided by jhbuild itself.
+* `$DEVPREFIX/libexec/run_jhbuild.py`  Python file replacing the jhbuild executable provided by jhbuild itself.
 Called from the jhbuild shell script.

-gtk-osx-setup.sh will also copy /usr/bin/bash to $DEVPREFIX/bin and jhbuildrc-gtk-osx will set $SHELL to that path to work around SIP.
+`gtk-osx-setup.sh` will also copy `/usr/bin/bash` to `$DEVPREFIX/bin` and `jhbuildrc-gtk-osx` will set `$SHELL` to that path to work around SIP.

-The pipenv control file sets Python3.8 as its required version, and gtk-osx-setup.sh will create a pyenv virtual environment for that.
-If you don't already have Python3.8 in your $PATH it will offer to install the latest Python3.8 release for you.
+The pipenv control file sets Python3.8 as its required version, and `gtk-osx-setup.sh` will create a pyenv virtual environment for that.
+If you don't already have Python3.8 in your `$PATH` it will offer to install the latest Python3.8 release for you.

 ## Bootstrapping ##

-Unlike previous versions of gtk-osx-build-setup.sh, gtk-osx-setup.sh
+Unlike previous versions of `gtk-osx-build-setup.sh`, `gtk-osx-setup.sh`
 does *not* copy the Gtk-OSX boostrap moduleset over the jhbuild one.
 Instead, jhbuildrc provides a new command